-Lorena Trujillo, the lead plaintiff in the lawsuit, alleges Avon earned handsome profits by misleading consumers into believing Anew anti-aging products can boost collagen production, recreate fresh skin and fortify damaged tissue, offering at-home answers to procedures found in a dermatologists office.
+Lorena Trujillo, the lead plaintiff in the lawsuit, alleges Avon earned "handsome profits"by misleading consumers into believing Anew anti-aging products can boost collagen production, recreate fresh skin and fortify damaged tissue, offering "at-home answers"to "procedures found in a dermatologist' office."

 Earlier this month, the Food and Drug Administration (FDA) issued a warning regarding these anti-aging products, indicating that they have been misrepresented to consumers.
 In the warning, the FDA demanded that Avon revise certain advertising claims about the products, including the suggestion that they can change the structure or function of the body, which would classify them as drugs under FDA regulations, requiring FDA approval, a process that can take years of testing.
-Therefore, Avons Anew anti-aging products are not generally recognized among qualified experts as safe and effective, the FDA said.
+Therefore, Avon' Anew anti-aging products "are not generally recognized among qualified experts as safe and effective,"the FDA said.

 The Lawsuit is Lorena Trujillo v.
 Avon Products, Inc., Case No. 12-9084, California Central District Court.
 Trujillo is represented by the law firm Baron & Budd.